Nexusoft/LLL-TAO/docs/how-to-docker.md

-Quickstart Guide to Building Nexus/LISP Docker Images
+#Quickstart Guide to Building Nexus/LISP Docker Images
 -----------------------------------------------------

-Building:
+The following document briefly describes the process to get tritium running on a docker image packaged with LISP.

+##Building:

 (1) Install docker on your host computer system.
 Download docker from the
     docker download website https://download.docker.com for your OS platform.